 creates school club links through the wider community for our pupils,

 *Physical Literacy is the mastering of fundamental movement skills and fundamental sport skills that permit a child to read their environment and make appropriate decisions, allowing them to move confidently and with control in a wide range of physical activity situations.

 We encourage competition at all levels.
 This is evident within the curriculum, through inter-house competition and during sports days held at the school.
 We feel that competition can challenge children both individually and as a team.
 Children can compare their performances with previous ones and aspire to reach, surpass and strive for personal excellence.

-In Reception we focus on the New Early Learning Goals incorporating the three prime areas of learning which are essential for children’s development- Physical development, Language and Communication and Personal Social and Emotional.
+In Reception we focus on the New Early Learning Goals incorporating the three prime areas of learning which are essential for children’s development- Physical development, Communication and Language and Personal, Social and Emotional development.